tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - The Bachelor

-### Q: Which time signature is commonly known as "Cut Time?"
+### Q: Which time signature is commonly known as"Cut Time?"
 - **Correct Answer:** 2/2
 - 4/4
 - 6/8